 - Each topic will be introduced through a pre-selected article, book, video or webinar.
 Webinars will be IEDC approved.

 In-Person Mentoring Program Meeting: 2018 Fall WEDA Conference

 - Mentors and Mentees will meet at the 2018 Fall WEDA Conference for a shared learning opportunity and to check-in on progress.
 The Fall conference is generally in September and the mentoring meeting is held the day before the full conference begins.
 We also ask that you put this on your calendar early so you are prepared to attend.

 - Prior to the WEDA Winter Conference, the mentor and mentee will complete an evaluation of the Mentoring Program including progress/completion of the Mentee’s self-selected goals.

-- At the 2018 WEDA conference, we will have a special luncheon to recognize the mentors and mentees that have completed the program.
+- At the 2019 WEDA conference (date TBD), we will have a special ceremony to recognize the mentors and mentees that have completed the program.
 Mentees will receive a certificate of completion and mentors will receive a gift in recognition of their contribution to the program.

 The Mentee registration fee is $145 per person, which will be due once accepted in the program.
 Mentees will be provided: printed material for orientation, Introduction to Economic Development (IEDC), and one other book.
 Each mentee that completes the program will receive a certificate.
 Mentee will be responsible for WEDA conference registration fees and associated travel expenses.
 Scholarships are available through WEDA.
 Email it to email@example.com or fax to 307-778-3943.
 If you have a question, call 307-772-9146.